strongX509/cyber/Computing_Systems/Programs.md

 > ./sum 3
 n = 3, s = 6
 ```

+## Disassembling Object Code <a name="section2"></a>

+The `gdb` debugger is a very powerful command line tool for the dynamic analysis and debugging of object code.

 **ASM 1**: <a name="asm1"></a>With the command

 ```console
 > gdb sum
 ```